EngKhaledB/my-php-mvc/README.md

 #WorkFlow

-This is a complete MVC architectured and built by me!
+This is a complete MVC architectured and built by me for an interview.

 1- Router find the route